prefixy/prefixy/docs/api.md

 ### 1.1.
 Expected Payload:

-A `"prefix"` attribute must be included in the query string.
+A `"prefix"` and `"token`" attributes must be included in the query string.

 The following optional params can also be included: